 Overseas, sports streaming is big business.
 The big sport codes like Major League Baseball have their own streaming services (some of which are actually available to Australians as well) and you can sign up for live TV streaming with companies such as DirecTV and Hulu that’ll give you all the sport action from both free and pay channels.
 But it’s taken some time for sport to get there in the US compared to general entertainment, and we’ve seen that here as well.

-There have been rumblings here for a while – AFL and NRL fans have been able to stream games via dedicated services run by Telstra for a few years, for example, but streaming was restricted to tiny screens.
-If you wanted high quality sport streaming in Australia there was only one real option – Foxtel Now.
-But all that’s changed now, with the long-rumoured and much-anticipated arrival of Australia’s first dedicated sport streaming service.
-Called Kayo Sports, it launched in November and already has sports fans sitting up and taking notice.
-Unofficially intended to be the “Netflix of sport”, it takes a very different approach to streaming sport to Foxtel Now.
-So, which is better bang for your buck – and which one does a better job at delivering fresh digital sport to your streaming device of choice?
+Now, the idea of sport being something only watched live has been challenged by the much-anticipated arrival of Australia’s first dedicated sport streaming service, namely Kayo Sports.
+It launched last November and quickly got sports fans sitting up and taking notice.
+Unofficially intended to be the “Netflix of sport”, it takes a very different approach to sport compared to free-to-air TV and Foxtel Now.
+So, which is the biggest bang for your buck – and which one does the best job at delivering fresh digital sport to your streaming device of choice?
 Read on!

 If it’s sport streaming you want, anything else you have to get along with it is a potential distraction.
 That’s not to say it’s a bad thing, of course – after all, very few people watch nothing else but sports!
 But if you’re happy with the other general entertainment streaming options like Netflix and Stan, having access to a sports-only streaming service might be a dream come true.